Not on display

 To the right, and above ‘The Tolpuddle Martyrs’, is ‘Breaking up Jethro Tull's Horse Drill’.
 Jethro Tull (1674–1741), a Berkshire farmer, invented in about 1701 a seed drill which planted seeds in rows, as a result of which the spaces between the rows could be kept clear of weeds and the soil loosened to give access to water.
 Tull's ideas and his seed drill were subjected to both verbal and physical attack.

 In the centre of ‘The Progress of Husbandry’ is ‘Covering the Binder for the Last Time’, presumably symbolizing the binder in crop husbandry being superceded by the combine harvester.
 Similarly ‘Returning Home’ at the bottom centre, with the two horses being led away, symbolizes the replacement of horses by tractors.
-Finally, top right, are wild animals on the edge of a jungle; nearby a tractor is being driven by a figure in an oriental-type straw hat.
+Finally, top right, are wild animals on the edge of a jungle; nearby a tractor is being driven by a figure in a straw hat.
 Spencer erred here in that giraffes do not occur in Asia.

 Although Spencer wrote in his autobiography that ‘...Lord Alastair Gordon introduced me to a director of Massey Ferguson with the idea that I should paint a picture to advertise their machines’, Massey Ferguson have no record of any correspondence about this.